 Iconic Line

-“Everything’s better with Blue Bonnet on it”
+“Everything’s better with Blue Bonnet on it.”

-4. Reggie Jackson, Reggie Candy Bar
+Reggie Jackson, Reggie Candy Bar

-The pinnacle of sports stardom must be having your very own candy bar named after you.
+The pinnacle of sports stardom is having your very own candy bar named after you.
 And if there’s one slugger who unquestionably deserved this honor, it’s the legendary Mr. October himself, Reggie Jackson.
-This captivating commercial ingeniously plays on the fact that, despite having a fairly common name, only one Reggie Jackson truly captured the hearts and minds of sports fans everywhere.

 In a rare moment of humility, the iconic baseball hero delivers a memorable line in the ad, saying, “That’s funny.
 I thought I was the real Reggie.”
-If you’re nostalgic for the Reggie candy bar, you’re in luck!
-It’s available on Amazon.

 Iconic Line